 - Google Analytics Dashboard for WP.
 With this plugin, you can track your site’s performance using Google Analytics, and even see the results in your admin area.

 - MailChimp for WordPress.
 If you’re using the very popular MailChimp email marketing platform, this plugin will enable you to add new subscribers to your list from your WordPress site.

 - Custom Facebook Feed.
 This plugin adds your Facebook feed to your website, and lets you customize it.
-There are similar options in the WordPress Plugin Directory for most of the popular social media networks.
+There are similar options for most of the popular social media networks.

 So if you have some favorite tools you use every day to run your website or business, it’s worth checking to see if there’s a way to integrate them with your site.
 That way, you can streamline your workflow and not have to switch back and forth between platforms constantly.